pixijs/guides/docs/basics/assets.md

 When you finally need the assets to show, you call the usual `PIXI.Assets.load(...)` or `PIXI.Assets.loadBundle(...)` and you will get the corresponding promise.

-The best way to do this is using bundles, see the following example
+The best way to do this is using bundles, see the following example:

 <div class="responsive-4-3"><iframe src="https://pixijs.io/examples/?embed=1&showcode=1#/assets/bundle.js"></iframe></div>